vuongducphuong/documentation/content/applications/services/helpdesk/overview/sla.rst

 .. image:: sla/sla-status-analysis.png
    :align: center
-   :alt: View of the SLA status analysis report in Odoo Helpdesk
+   :alt: View of the SLA status analysis report in Leansoft Helpdesk

 To add the number of SLAs passed or in progress, click the :guilabel:`Measures` button to reveal a drop-down menu of reporting criteria, and choose from the options available based on the